Chapter 26 | Video and Image Analysis

 Calibrating and Positioning Cameras

 Users can leverage scene data, such as point clouds, orthomosaic images, or even Google Maps imagery, to correlate reference points in space with those visible in a subject video or image.
+The reference points can be on or off the ground.
 This allows Virtual CRASH to calculate the camera's position, orientation, and lens specifications.
 The process is demonstrated below in various examples (1, 2).

 Simple practice